About the programme

 We welcome applications from disabled students/students with dyslexia to help provide valuable work experience.

 If you have any questions about your eligibility to apply for these projects please get in touch via email: email@example.com.

 How does it work?

-In addition to providing you with an excellent opportunity to gain valuable work experience within a local business or enterprise, the summer experience scheme also provides you with advice and support, before, during and after your placement.
+In addition to providing you with an excellent opportunity to gain valuable work experience within a local business or enterprise, the summer experience scheme also provides you with careers advice and support, before, during and after your placement.

-You will be visited by a member of the Summer Experience team during your internship to ensure the project is running smoothly and we are on hand by telephone or email should any problems or queries arise.
+During the internship, you will be visited by a member of the Summer Experience team during your internship to ensure the project is running smoothly and we are on hand by telephone or email should any problems or queries arise.

 What types of projects have been run previously?

 Previously students have worked on a variety of projects, including:

 - Graphic Design